Dream23322/spellingly/readme.md

 # Things Spellingly Can Do

-Spellingly can detect bad spelling, issues with capitals, slang words(BETA) and some basic suggestions
+Spellingly can detect bad spelling, issues with capitals and some basic suggestions

 # Download